WTTJ/linear-kanban-metrics/README.md

 **📖 [Learn more about our AI Code Review system →](./AI_CODE_REVIEW.md)**

-## 🧪 Smart Test Runner
+## 🧪 AI Test Runner

-This project includes an **AI-powered Smart Test Runner** that intelligently selects and runs only the tests relevant to your code changes, reducing CI time while maintaining comprehensive coverage.
+This project includes an **AI-powered Test Runner** that intelligently selects and runs only the tests relevant to your code changes, reducing CI time while maintaining comprehensive coverage.

 ### Features
 - **🧠 AI-Powered Analysis**: Uses Claude 3 to analyze code changes and understand test dependencies